Droste effect

 The original 1904 Droste cocoa tin, designed by Jan Misset (1861–1931) (Note: Johannes (Jan) Misset was born in Haarlem on 8 March 1861 to Willem Jacobus Misset and Catharina Schmidt, and worked as a painter of advertisements.
 He designed the nurse image for Jan Gerard Droste, based on the painting La serveuse chocolat (c.
 1745) by Jean-Étienne Liotard.
 The Droste tin design was reworked only eight years later by "Cassandre" (Adolphe Mouron) into its more famous form.
 Misset died in Haarlem on 26 August 1931, so his design is out of copyright.)

-The Droste effect (/nl/), known in art as an example of mise en abyme, is the effect of a picture recursively appearing within itself, in a place where a similar picture would realistically be expected to appear.
+The Droste effect (/nl/) is the effect of a picture recursively appearing within itself, in a place where a similar picture would realistically be expected to appear.
+In art history, the technique is known as mise en abyme.
 This produces a loop which in theory could go on forever, but in practice only continues as far as the image's resolution allows.

 The effect is named after Droste, a Dutch brand of cocoa, with an image designed by Jan Misset in 1904.
 The Droste effect has since been used in the packaging of a variety of products.
-Apart from advertising, the effect is also seen in the Dutch artist M. C. Escher's 1956 lithograph Print Gallery, which portrays a gallery that depicts itself.
+Apart from advertising, a variant of the effect is seen in the Dutch artist M. C. Escher's 1956 lithograph Print Gallery, which portrays a gallery that depicts itself.
 The effect has been widely used on the covers of comic books, mainly in the 1940s.